zh/near-paper/README.md

 }
 ```

-> TODO: Create QR code with a link to fund this wallet.
-Something like `https://wallet.testnet.near.org/send-money/{paper_wallet_name}`
+The example will also show a QR code with link like `https://wallet.testnet.near.org/send-money/{paper_wallet_name}` on the console.
+You can fund the wallet by scanning the QR code.
+It will redirect you to the web wallet site as a usual 'Receive' QR code.

 ### Sweep all funds from the paper wallet